News from The Forest

 You provide the birthday, and we’ll handle all the arrangements.
 All you need to do is bring your birthday suit (and suitcase).
 Upon arrival, you’ll enter a celebration-filled room with helium balloons all inscribed with messages foretelling of the wonderful event taking place, a birthday bouquet, and a bottle of Michigan champagne We’ll also include for your gastronomical pleasure, the piece de resistance, a specially-made birthday cake (singing optional).
 Cost: $75.

 Give the most amazing gift on the planet.
 Imagine receiving a gift certificate from Sherwood Forest B&B!
 After the recipient jumps up and down and hugs that special someone, he or she will rush to the phone to book a room at Sherwood Forest (just gotta have that fireplace/Jacuzzi suite).
-Call 800-838-1246, or visit Sherwood Forest Gift Certificates.
+Call 800-838-1246, or visit our gift certificate page.

 Melt Your Stress Away Package